colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 ### Results

 Evaluating generative models is hard!
-As [A note on the evaluation of generative models] describes, the commonly used quantitative metrics for this task can disagree with each other, and with qualitative human assessments.
+As [A note on the evaluation of generative models](https://arxiv.org/abs/1511.01844) describes, the commonly used quantitative metrics for this task can disagree with each other, and with qualitative human assessments.
 To make matters worse, the gold standard metric for generative models (likelihood of heldout data) is actually intractable for RBMs!

 But you didn't come here to see graphs anyways, right?
 So let's just look at some samples.

 (In fact, when tuning hyperparameters, I relied a lot on visual assesment of samples.
 I did find some metrics that correlated well with my assessments - a form of [pseudolikelihood](https://en.wikipedia.org/wiki/Pseudolikelihood) and denoising - but they weren't perfect.
 In the words of Geoff Hinton, "use them, but don't trust them".)

-If you're curious, [this README](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/README.markdown) has details on each of the models that generated the samples below, including the hyperparameters used for training and sampling.
-After sampling, any strings that existed in the training data were filtered out (this was anywhere between .01% of samples to 10% depending on the model). [*This* README](TODO) has pointers to where each dataset was downloaded from and how it was preprocessed.
+If you're curious, [this README](https://github.com/colinmorris/char-rbm/blob/master/samples/cleaned/README.markdown) has details on each of the models that generated the samples below, including the hyperparameters used for training them and sampling from them.
+After sampling, repetitions were deduped and any strings that existed in the training data were filtered out (this was anywhere between .01% of samples to 10% depending on the model). [*This* README](TODO) has pointers to where each dataset was downloaded from and how it was preprocessed.

-## Human names
+#### Human names

-One of the first things I tried was generating first names (as Andrej Karpathy did in his [Unreasonable effectiveness of recurrent neural networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/#generating-baby-names)).
+One of the first things I tried was generating first names (as Andrej Karpathy did in his [blog post on character-level RNNs](http://karpathy.github.io/2015/05/21/rnn-effectiveness/#generating-baby-names)).
 They turned out pretty well! e.g.

     aluna
     lamadona